pilcrowonpaper/copenhagen/mfa.md

 ### Generate QR code

 HMAC SHA-1 is used to generate TOTPs.
 The secret key is exactly 160 bits and it must be generated using a cryptographically-secure random generator.
 Each user must have its own secret and the secret should be stored in your server.
+The secret can be encrypted before storage if you're worried about accidentally leaking your database records.
+It's important to remember that encrypting data won't protect against attackers who have system-level access to your servers however.

 To share the secret, generate a [key URI](https://github.com/google/google-authenticator/wiki/Key-Uri-Format) and encode it into a QR code.
 The `secret` is base32 encoded.